i-u-shh-man/Phishing-Emails--analysis/README.md

 -README Creation (Current Step): The final analysis report and the original sample were consolidated into this README.md file along with the process log.

-       PS:- (FIRST I USED ONLINE SEARCH RESULTS AND TOOK HELP OF AI TO CREATE MY OWN SAMPLE OF THE PHISHING EMAIL INSTEAD OF USING ONE THAT I FOUND SOMEWHERE)
+        PS:- (FIRST I USED ONLINE SEARCH RESULTS AND TOOK HELP OF AI TO CREATE MY OWN SAMPLE OF THE PHISHING EMAIL INSTEAD OF USING ONE THAT I FOUND ORGANICALLY)

 ---